Pamela Evette: Background

+Lieutenant governor

-Behind Nancy Stevenson, Evette is the second woman to hold the role of lieutenant governor, and first Republican woman to hold the office.
+Evette took office as lieutenant governor on January 9, 2019.
+Evette is the second woman to hold the role of lieutenant governor, after Nancy Stevenson, and first Republican woman to hold the office.

-Lieutenant Governor

-As lieutenant governor, a largely ceremonial role in South Carolina, Evette has spent much of her time giving speeches and addresses that support Governor Henry McMaster.
-Evette said in an interview with the Associated Press that she has "doubled the potential footprint" of the governor's office through hosting various events across the state and communicating with lawmakers.
+Evette has spent much of her time in office traveling the state, giving speeches and addresses that support Governor Henry McMaster.
+Evette said in an interview with the Associated Press that she has "doubled the potential footprint" of the governor's office through communicating with lawmakers at various events across the state.

-Evette is South Carolina's first lieutenant governor elected on the same ticket as the governor.
-Her predecessor, Kevin L. Bryant, was a political enemy of Governor McMaster, and the two consequentially did not have the same political agenda.

-In October 2019, Evette was involved in a car collision in Greer, South Carolina when her driver inappropriately activated his flashing blue and red lights to go through an intersection.
+In October 2019, Evette and PalmettoPride launched a statewide initiative to encourage South Carolinians to clean up their communities.
+Later that same month, Evette was involved in a car collision in Greer, South Carolina when her driver inappropriately activated his flashing blue and red lights to go through an intersection.
 Evette's driver was cited, and Evette was uninjured.

+In 2020, Evette served as chair of the South Carolina Governor’s Complete Count Commission for the 2020 Census.
+In July 2020, Evette participated in the SC7 Expedition to raise awareness for protecting South Carolina’s natural resources and floodwater prevention.

 In November 2022, McMaster and Evette won reelection.

+In 2023, Evette joined thousands of students at a rally celebrating school choice at the state capitol.

+On December 12, 2023, McMaster underwent an outpatient heart procedure to correct paroxysmal atrial fibrillation, an intermittent irregular heartbeat.
+Evette served as acting governor for two hours.
+The South Carolina Constitution provides that the lieutenant governor may take executive action in case of emergency if the governor is temporarily disabled.

+In February 2024, Evette advocated for the expansion of home visit programs for SC moms and babies.
+On May 6, 2024, the S.C.
+Department of Employment and Workforce and Evette announced the "Empowering Tomorrow’s Leaders" Youth Employment Initiative to promote the importance of youth employment and to create a job board made for teenagers.

+Alongside Governor McMaster, Evette has attended events to aid South Carolinians impacted by the aftermath of Hurricane Helene.

+2026 gubernatorial campaign

+On July 14, 2025, Evette announced her candidacy for governor of South Carolina in 2026.